zpgallegos/zavant/dbt/README.md

 ```

 After changing `packages.yml`, run `make dbt-deps`.
 MetricFlow is installed in
-the project environment and its manifest is validated as part of the standard
+the project environment, and `make dbt-semantic-validate` runs its semantic
-quality loop.
+validator with data-warehouse validation disabled.
+That target is also part of
+`make check`.
+MetricFlow initializes the configured dbt adapter and connection
+before validation, but it does not run its warehouse validation suite.